These pre-Black Friday deals have already landed:

 OK person 3, calm down - you fall somewhere between the two, right?
 If you can afford to get a smartphone with more memory, that is probably safest.
 But don't forget that most phones do allow you to insert an additional SD card if you run out of space - most phones apart from iPhones, that is.

-Are refurbished phones good to buy?
+Mobile phone deals: are refurbished handsets good to buy?

 Refurbished phones can provide a alternative to a new handset if you're budget is a shoestring.
 'Refurbished' often means that the previous owner simply changed their mind about the phone soon after buying it, so it's still practically brand new - and the potential savings can be substantial.